DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDataGrid/1 Configuration/export/export.md

     ---

 3. **Export the DataGrid**
-    Implement the [onExporting](/api-reference/10%20UI%20Components/dxDataGrid/1%20Configuration/onExporting.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onExporting') handler and call the [exportDataGrid(options)](/api-reference/50%20Common/utils/excelExporter/exportDataGrid(options).md '/Documentation/ApiReference/Common/Utils/excelExporter/#exportDataGridoptions') method for Excel export or [exportDataGrid(options)](/Documentation/ApiReference/Common/Utils/pdfExporter/#exportDataGridoptions) for PDF export in it.
+    Implement the [onExporting](/api-reference/10%20UI%20Components/dxDataGrid/1%20Configuration/onExporting.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onExporting') handler and call the **excelExporter**.[exportDataGrid(options)](/api-reference/50%20Common/utils/excelExporter/exportDataGrid(options).md '/Documentation/ApiReference/Common/Utils/excelExporter/#exportDataGridoptions') or **pdfExporter**.[exportDataGrid(options)](/Documentation/ApiReference/Common/Utils/pdfExporter/#exportDataGridoptions) method in it.
 In the code below, this method exports the DataGrid as is, but you can use [ExcelExportDataGridProps](/api-reference/50%20Common/Object%20Structures/ExcelExportDataGridProps '/Documentation/ApiReference/Common/Object_Structures/ExcelExportDataGridProps/')/[PdfExportDataGridProps](/Documentation/ApiReference/Common/Object_Structures/PdfExportDataGridProps/) to configure export settings.
 The DataGrid is exported to an Excel worksheet/PDF document.
 To save the Excel document, call the FileSaver's **saveAs** method.
 The `e.cancel` parameter disables the deprecated built-in export implementation with fewer capabilities.
 To save the PDF document, call the jsPDF's **save** method.

     The example below shows how to export DataGrid to Excel file.